CuriousDev21/ZTClient-Flutter/README.md

 - **Daemon Code Refactor**: Potential improvements to the daemon itself could allow it to be more portable across different operating systems.
 - **Notifications on Status Changes**: Adding OS-level notifications for VPN status changes would enhance user experience.
 - **Improve Error Handling**: More advanced error handling mechanisms, such as retries with exponential backoff, could be introduced for robustness.
+- **Integration Testing**: Using tools like `Patrol` and `Patrol_CLI` to perform integration tests on the app's UI and interactions with a daemon instance.
+- **Localization Support**: Adding support for multiple languages would make the app more accessible to a wider audience.